cziter15/raesp_gateway/README.md

 ![image](https://user-images.githubusercontent.com/5003708/173669777-388dff07-4e13-40c4-8ef1-e9e413eb32a5.png)

-## Project goal
+## What and why?
-Few years ago, when I've started with designing electronics for fun, I've created something like WiFi Controlled 433 remote for RC power outlets that I've bought from the store.
-First iteration was something very bad, when I've had no idea how to design PCB, just connected all the pins on two layer board and poured layers with GND.
-It worked, but not as stable as expected.
-Then I've redesigned the board, with respect to minimize current loops, but still... not everything working as expected.
+A few years ago, when I started designing electronics for fun, I created something like a WiFi Controlled 433 remote for RC power outlets that I bought from the store.
+The first iteration was very bad because I had no idea how to design a PCB.
+I just connected all the 'wires' on a two-layer board and poured everything with ground.
+It worked, but not as stably as expected.
+Then I redesigned the board, taking care to minimize current loops, but still... not everything worked as expected.
 More info [here](https://hackaday.io/project/163833-wifi-to-433-mhz-bridge).

-I've decided to switch to Ra-02 instead of RFM110W.
-It's theoretically a lot better, because it's programmable and is not only transmitter, but transceiver.
-That means that I can receive and send messages and I'm not limited to OOK as it even supports LoRA, FSK and more!
+After all, I decided to switch to Ra-02 instead of RFM110W.
+It's theoretically a lot better because it's programmable and not only a transmitter, but also a transceiver.
+That means I can receive and send messages and I'm not limited to OOK.
+It even supports LoRA, FSK and more!

 ## Hardware overview
-To build my PCB, I've used limited number of components - few capacitors, resistors, LDO regulator that converts 5V coming from USB to 3.3V required by modules (AMS1117), ESP12-S (ESP8266 based module) that is application brain and also brings WiFi connectivity and RA-02 (SX1278 based module) doing all the RF thing.
+To build my PCB, I used a limited number of components - a few capacitors, resistors, an LDO regulator that converts 5V coming from USB to the 3.3V required by the modules (AMS1117), an ESP12-S (ESP8266-based module) that is the application brain and brings WiFi connectivity, and a RA-02 (SX1278-based module) that does all the RF work.

 ## Software overview
-Currently stub only, based on ksIotFramework that controls OOK devices.
+The software is C++ based and powered by ksIotFrameworkLib.
+It currently supports MQTT and implements the following protocols:

+- Ningbo RF protocol
+- Nexa RF protocol

+It is currently working only in transmitter mode, but it is possible to even implement LoRa there.